 Reduce Operational Costs

-Whilst insolvency can be caused by a lack of money coming into your business, limiting expenses going out could be beneficial.
-Likewise, look into any fixed costs your company has such as outsourcing services that could be done in-house or paying for rental equipment and think about purchasing low-cost secondhand machinery and equipment instead.
+Likewise, look into any fixed costs your company has, such as outsourcing services that could be done in-house or paying for rental equipment and think about purchasing low-cost second-hand machinery and equipment instead.

 With the rise of working from home, office space can also be an area for considerable savings.
-Selling surplus equipment and downsizing your business could not only be a great solution for additional funds but may also help your business run more efficiently.
+Relocating or downsizing your business premises could be a great solution to save on expenditure to reinvest in processes and equipment to help your business run more efficiently.

 Moreover, if necessary, internal costs can also be limited, such as staff perks or outsourcing costly business processes or services.